Travel Preparation & Arrival

 - Learn as much about your host country before you leave.

-- Discontinue CD/Book/Coffee/whatever-of-the-month club and magazine subscriptions in your absence.
+- Discontinue or suspend any monthly membership fees or magazine subscriptions in your absence.

 - Make an address book of the addresses, phone numbers, and email addresses of your family and friends, and USF staff including your advisor.
 Include embassy information for the countries you’ll be visiting, insurance plan number, emergency numbers, etc.